 The INRP supports Indigenous-led projects.

 - Indigenous communities or governments (including Indian Act bands, self-governing First Nations, Métis Community Organizations, modern treaty implementation organizations including economic development corporations constituted under a modern treaty, etc.)

 - Tribal Councils or entities that fulfill a similar function (e.g., general council)

-- Regional Indigenous organizations
+- Regional and national Indigenous organizations

 - Academic institutions and research associations working with an Indigenous partner organization

 NOTE: INRP does not fund businesses controlled by individual entrepreneurs.

 Examples could include: